| Let me start out by saying that I am

 experiences painting mine.
 I cannot be responsible for

+any work that you do on your vehicle based on my articles.)
 I thought I would do this in a multi part series so as

 not to bore you all to death at once.
 I am currently in the process of restoring my